Epilogue 2012 -2022

 The idea that maybe he had been put with the main force going over the bridge was so he would be here to take out that murderous shit Mikhail burned like a fire in his mind. only the pain from his bad leg was worse.

 He burst into the lobby not waiting for the three soldiers who followed him, he could see Mikhail outlined against the dirty glass of the front door, legs spread, weapon up and braced.
 Ronny threw himself to one side, firing as he went down but the Ak was spitting fire, the bullets tearing into the wall and doorway.
 A soldier went down, another shouted in pain.
-Ronny scrambled to his feet, ignoring the pain, he fired again the door shattering, Mikhail staggered and fired back at Ronny who grunted and fell over, save only by the body armor he wore.
+Ronny scrambled to his feet, ignoring the pain, he fired again the glass door shattering, Mikhail staggered and fired back at Ronny who grunted and fell over, saved only by the body armor he wore.
 He lay there for half a second trying to catch his breath then made himself get up and keep moving.
 He had to stop Mikhail, for Jared.

 Toffler, having survived DC had not been keen to ever engage Jared stones forces, and the last ten years hadn’t changed that feeling.
 Mikhail had at least not wasted men had more often than not won.
 But today, he was seeing Stones people do what they had done in DC.
-They were slicing through his people with a vengeance and now another group had struck from an unexpected direction, most likely having come up from the beach Mikhail had thought they might do that.
+They were slicing through his people with a vengeance and now another group had struck from an unexpected direction, most likely having come up from the beach.
+Mikhail had thought they might do that.

 But they didn’t have the manpower to deal with both threats and decided that luring them into the kill zone of the towns streets would even the odds, and it was working but not as well as he would have liked.
 Again his people were taking heavier causalities but the difference was Stones people were more numerous, and were fighting a mobile battle.
 Striking, moving, striking again then fading away to strike in other place.